Tinkoff/uconfig/README.md

 };
 ```

-Upon parsing the config you can use `throw_on_fail` parameter to ignore absent mandatory for specific format:
+Upon parsing the config you can use `throw_on_fail` parameter to ignore absent mandatory elements in specific format:
 ```c++
 // Only port set in JSON
 rapidjson::Document config_json{rapidjson::kObjectType};